 Portland State University has resources and services to help you with decision-making and the application process.
-Career counselors or faculty members in your program can help you confirm your career goal, research the appropriate educational path, learn how to identify graduate/professional school programs and write statements of purpose, as well as prepare for a graduate/professional school interview.
+Career counselors and advisers, or faculty members in your program can help you confirm your career goal, research the appropriate educational path, learn how to identify graduate/professional school programs and write statements of purpose, as well as prepare for a graduate/professional school interview.
 Please explore the topics below to become more familiar with the process of selecting and applying for a graduate program.

 - Identifying Programs

 - Identifying Programs through Faculty

 - Preparing for Grad School Interviews